ayekat/localdir/README.md

 * `~/.local/lib/urxvt` → `~/.local/lib/dotfiles/lib/urxvt`
 * `~/.local/run` → `/run/user/{uid}`

-For Arch Linux systems, there is a [PKGBUILD](archlinux/PKGBUILD) that creates a meta-package to pull in the required packages.
+For Arch Linux systems, there is a [PKGBUILD][file:pkgbuild] that creates a meta-package to pull in the required packages.